What is a Living Will?

 by Rebecca Berlin

-The requirements for a living will vary by state so you may want to have a lawyer prepare your living will.
+The requirements for a living will vary by state so you may want to have a lawyer prepare your living will, or use a software application that accounts for your state's laws.
 Many lawyers who practice in the area of estate planning include a living will and a health care power of attorney in their package of estate planning documents.
 If you need to write or update a will or trust, you can take care of your living will at the same time.

 Generally, a living will describes certain life prolonging treatments.
 You, the declarant, indicate which treatments you do or do not want applied to you in the event you either suffer from a terminal illness or are in a permanent vegetative state.
 A living will does not become effective unless you are incapacitated; until then you'll be able to say what treatments you do or don't want.